Pink Balls For Girls in Chile: Leveling the Field

 The purpose of the parents and trainers conference was to enhance the knowledge and understanding of our project’s objective and to provide an opportunity for parents to share their concerns.
 It was mandatory to officially register the participants.
 We also let them know we needed their support as it was essential to for the project to be successful.
 We were happily surprised to see the room full.
 Several parents whose daughter had not been selected came asking to add them to our waiting list.

-HAVING THEIR PHOTOS TAKEN AND GIVEN IDENTITY CARDS
+PHOTOS TAKEN FOR GIVEN IDENTITY CARDS

 Photo sessions tend to raise people's self esteem because it often makes them feel special, important and no longer invisible.
 The Credentials we created with their portraits were beneficial for the girls not only as a form of identification, but they helped the girls see themselves as an important part of our project.
 In addition, it provided a sense of unity among all participants, which in turn promoted a healthy and friendly environment.
 They also became testimonials and mementos that will last for a lifetime.